fiftydinar/gidro-os/README.md

 Please read the [Wiki](https://github.com/fiftydinar/gidro-os/wiki) before proceeding.

 ISOs are online-based & are constantly upgraded.
 There is no need to worry about the version & the date of the ISO.

-It is available for download in Releases page.
+ISO is available for download [here.](https://github.com/fiftydinar/gidro-os/releases/tag/auto-iso)

 Just download & proceed with installation.